 Finally, you must perform a complete professional (or DIY) cleaning and inspection of your pool annually.

 2. If You Use DE (Diatomaceous Earth) Filters

-3. If You Use Cartridge Filters
+3. If You Use Pool Filter Cartridges

-Depending on the size of the pool filter, how often the pool is used and other environmental factors, you might need to clean it weekly, monthly or once in six months.
+Depending on the size of the pool filter, how often the pool is used, and other environmental factors, you might need to clean it weekly, monthly or once in six months.
 Although these filters don’t require backwashing, they need to be disassembled each time for proper cleaning.

 How To Clean A Pool Filter